FawziElZein/SE-Factory-Clone/README.md

 # SE-Factory-Clone

-this repo is a clone for SE factory website: https://www.sefactory.io/
+this repo is a clone of SE factory website: https://www.sefactory.io/